omarelfiki/unity-ml-drl-data/README.md

 └── README.md              # This file
 ```

+###Installation Steps
+See SETUP.md for in-depth installation steps.

 ### Starting a Training Run
 Once Unity and Python are set up, you can train agents using the provides example enviroments or your own custom ones